broofa/BroofaJS/jsondiff/src/README_js.md

 3. **Fault tolerance** - Operation-based patches can fail if operations are applied out of order or if the target object does not have the expected structure.
 4. **Wonky hack** - Full disclosure:  This module does require a small(?) hack to handle the cases where a value is deleted or an array changes.
 This may be off-putting to some readers.
-See comments about `HACK` and `KEEP`, below
+See comments about `DROP` and `KEEP`, below

 ## Installation